klucznicy/bip-pages/README.md

 Available in Polish and in English.

-The plugin adds a new type of page to your Wordpress installagtion, called a "BIP page".
+The plugin adds a new type of page to your Wordpress installation, called a "BIP page".

-In accordance with the Polish public information access act ([ustawa o dostępie do informacji publicznej](http://prawo.sejm.gov.pl/isap.nsf/DocDetails.xsp?id=WDU20011121198)), each BIP page displayes the following information in its footer:
+In accordance with the Polish public information access act ([ustawa o dostępie do informacji publicznej](http://prawo.sejm.gov.pl/isap.nsf/DocDetails.xsp?id=WDU20011121198)), each BIP page displays the following information in its footer:
 * the date of its creation,
 * the date of its last modification,
 * its author.